EcePanos/HCI-Diploma-Project/README.md

 Different Unity scenes use different input methods.
 Some are played with a keyboard (for comparison purposes) and some with the controller prototype.

-Scenes included in this implementation include the early demos, the thesis presentation demo as well as a separate demo created to test the efficiency of the tool in gesture-based user authentification.
+Scenes included in this implementation include the early demos (model showcases and a motion controlled adaptation of the Unity turorial minigame), the thesis presentation demo (a geography quiz where the user is tasked with finding different areas on a 3D globe) as well as a separate demo created to test the efficiency of the tool in gesture-based user authentification.

 Note 1: The project requires the controller prototype to run the motion-controlled scenes.
 The Arduino on its own lacks the motion-sensing capability.